Parking schemes, restrictions & legislation

 Parking consultations for Balfour Road and Preston Village areas

 The parking consultations for Balfour Road and Preston Village areas closed on 11 November 2016.
-The results of the consultation will be reported to the Environment, Transport and Sustainability Committee on Tuesday 17 January 2017.
+The results of the consultation were reported to the Environment, Transport and Sustainability Committee on Tuesday 17 January 2017.
 Find out about the Environment, Transport and Sustainability committee and download committee papers.

 Parking consultation process